brianmtreese/briantree.se/_posts/2024/12/2024-12-20-angular-ng-deep-alternatives.md

 Alright, hope that was helpful.

-Be sure to check out the channel for lots more Angular Tips and tricks!

 Don't forget to check out [my other Angular tutorials](https://www.youtube.com/@briantreese) for more tips and tricks.

 ## Additional Resources